 [jharvard@holy7c24102 ~]$ rstudio --vanila

-You can see different versions of R and RStudio in our modules page.
+You can see all versions of R and RStudio with module spider R and module spider rstudio, respectively.
+For more details, see the modules page.

 Remoteviz Partition

-If you have used the “FAS-RC Remote Visualization” Open OnDemand (or VDI) app, we have decomissioned that
+If you have used the “FAS-RC Remote Visualization” Open OnDemand (or VDI) app, we have decommissioned it.

 SageMath